SONA ADVOCACY

 SONA representatives work with the Institute to address issues that impact the student community.
 SONA representatives participate in national and local councils and committees and help to ensure that student voices are heard and considered in discussions and decisions that affect their education and future.

-Why is our annual survey important?
+Why are our surveys important?

-The data and insights we collect will enable us to advocate on behalf of students to organisations, like The Australian Institute of Architects, and universities, guiding conversations and helping us to act on issues that students care about the most.
+The data and insights we collect enable us to advocate on behalf of students to organisations, like The Australian Institute of Architects, and universities, guiding conversations and helping us to act on issues that students care about the most.

 • Understand and report on the current state of student health and well-being